WeblateOrg/weblate/docs/admin/install.rst

    This is no longer required, Weblate now stores all its data in :setting:`DATA_DIR`.

-The home directory for user which is running Weblate should be existing and writable by this user.
-This is especially needed if you want to use SSH to access private repositories, but Git might need to access this directory as well (depends on Git version you use).
+The home directory for the user which is running Weblate should be existing and writable by this user.
+This is especially needed if you want to use SSH to access private repositories, but Git might need to access this directory as well (depends on the Git version you use).

 You can change the directory used by Weblate in :file:`settings.py`, for example to set it to ``configuration`` directory under Weblate tree: